 Join Amplio and Strategic Impact Advisors to discuss strategies for audio content development and delivery.
 Learn how to access and put SIA’s “Hey, Sister!” open-source content to use, including on Talking Books.

 Join the Amplio team for an interactive workshop.
 We’ll cover how to analyze your audience and build a multi-channel communications strategy.
 Breakout sessions focus on agriculture extension, disaster relief, and civic engagement.

-Last April, Amplio teamed up with Ghana Health Service and UNICEF to launch a COVID-19 awareness campaign in eight vulnerable districts in the Upper West Region.
+Last year, Amplio teamed up with Ghana Health Service and UNICEF on a COVID-19 awareness campaign in eight vulnerable districts in the Upper West Region.
 Community health nurses and volunteers used Talking Books to share accurate and timely local language health messages.
 Here’s how it worked.